gidven/saxo-openapi-guide/docs/support.md

 # Requesting Support the Right Way

+??? abstract
+    In order for Saxo's support team to provide quality development support, we need your help to perform debugging and provide us with as much information as you can.

+---

 As mentioned on the [welcome page](index.md), Saxo's OpenAPI is a complex piece of machinery.
 The support team is available to provide assistance whenever required, however do bear in mind that providing proper support *relies in large part on the information provided by you*.
 It is recommended to follow the below steps to analyze the issue you are facing.

 ## Step 1: Basic Diagnosis